Troubleshoot Voice Access

 If you have trouble starting Voice Access on the lock screen, try the following steps:

-- In the Google app, turn on Trusted voice (Google app > Settings > Voice).
+- In the Google app, go to Settings Voice, then turn on Unlock with Voice Match or Trusted voice.
 This setting lets you use "Ok Google" to turn on Voice Access from the lock screen.
 Learn more about "Ok Google".
 (Note: The availability of this setting varies by device.)

 - In Voice Access settings, turn on "Activate on lock screen."
 This setting automatically starts Voice Access when the screen turns on, if the lock screen is showing.
 Learn how to change your Voice Access settings.